 Azhar explains that Wright’s Law is more central to the exponential age than the now-contested Moore’s Law, which states that the number of transistors on a chip doubles roughly every two years while the cost of computers is halved.
 Wright’s Law focuses on the learning curve in manufacturing.
 Wright was an aircraft engineer who discovered that “for every doubling in units produced, costs would fall by a constant percentage.”

-The exponential gap is a threat to all non-exponential organisations
+The exponential gap is a threat to all non-exponential organizations

 We humans are better at incremental changes.
-We understand the seasons, our human lifespan and the (linear) productivity of an assembly line.
+We understand the seasons, our human lifespan, and the (linear) productivity of an assembly line.
 We don’t get the exponential phenomenon of artificial intelligence nor the effect of Wright’s Law.
-Likewise all our legacy institutions—social norms, policies and organisations—weren’t designed for an exponential age.
+Likewise all our legacy institutions—social norms, policies, and organizations—weren’t designed for an exponential age.
 They often move too slowly to adapt.

 The exponential gap is the result of the difference between the increased pace of change and our society’s ability to keep up.
 It explains many of the problems we face, as our legacy institutions aren’t fit for our day and our age.
-Our school system is still organised to fit the Fordist, factory-centric age.
-Our management largely ignores the new decentralised, flexible models of working.
-Our tax system was optimised for the industrial age.
+Our school system is still organized to fit the Fordist, factory-centric age.
+Our management largely ignores the new decentralized, flexible models of working.
+Our tax system was optimized for the industrial age.
 Our social protection institutions had salaried factory or office workers in mind but now cover fewer people.

-As the gap widens, resentment and tension increases.
+As the gap widens, resentment and tension increase.
 Some of that resentment will fuel populism and conspiracy theories.
-As the gap increases between the safety net and people’s actual needs, between the organisation of work and what could be possible in the exponential age, more people are left behind and left feeling angry too.
+As the gap increases between the safety net and people’s actual needs, between the organization of work and what could be possible in the exponential age, more people are left behind and left feeling angry too.

 Exponential companies are changing the rules of the game

 It used to be that scale would at some point weaken a corporation.
-Diminishing returns and physical constraints would put a limit to an organisation’s ability to keep growing.
-Unlike industrial age corporations, today’s digital giants aim to take all (or most of) their market.
+Diminishing returns and physical constraints would put a limit on an organization’s ability to keep growing.
+Unlike industrial-age corporations, today’s digital giants aim to take all (or most of) their market.
 In sector after sector, the winner-takes-all paradigm changes the rules of the economic game.
 Netflix has been winning the streaming market, although newcomers are challenging its dominance.
 Uber won Europe’s and the US’s ride-hailing market.
 Google has won the advertising market.